hashicorp/terraform-website/content/source/docs/cloud/vcs/github.html.md

 [GitHub Enterprise has separate instructions,](./github-enterprise.html) as do the [other supported VCS providers.](./index.html)

-Connecting Terraform Cloud to your VCS involves five steps:
+Connecting Terraform Cloud to your VCS involves four steps:

 On your VCS | On Terraform Cloud
 --|--
+&nbsp; | Create a new connection in Terraform Cloud.
+Get callback URL.
 Register your Terraform Cloud organization as a new app.
-Get ID and key. | &nbsp;
-&nbsp; | Tell Terraform Cloud how to reach VCS, and provide ID and key.
-Get callback URL.
 Provide callback URL. | &nbsp;
-&nbsp; | Request VCS access.
+&nbsp; | Provide Terraform Cloud with ID and key.
+Request VCS access.
 Approve access request. | &nbsp;

 The rest of this page explains the GitHub versions of these steps.